Massage Tips for Lymph Drainage Therapy Sessions

 - Increased energy.

 - Improved range of motion in your joints.

 - Stronger immune system function and illness prevention.

 support your continued detoxification and regeneration process, the

 therapist may give you self treatment exercises to do regularly.

 Additional massage tips and common recommendations for keeping your

-lymphatics healthy and flowing are listed in our Healthy Lifestyle Tips
+lymphatics healthy and flowing are listed in our Lifestyle tips for Healthy Lymphatics Page.

 Like This Page?